LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

-There appears to be a trend toward larger, later peak pupillary responses among the listening difficulty subjects especially in the switch-attention trials (Figure \ref{pupil-across-groups}A-D), but none of the comparisions shown in each subplot yielded a statistically reliable difference between the groups.
+There appears to be a trend toward larger, later peak pupillary responses among the listening difficulty subjects especially in the switch-attention trials (Figure \ref{pupil-across-groups}A-D), but none of the comparisions shown in each subplot yielded a statistically reliable difference between the groups (*p*-values range from 0.075 to 0.165).

 ![(Color online).
 Mean across subjects (±1 S.E.M.) of deconvolved pupillary response (“effort”) for listening difficulty versus control groups, in switch- (top row) and maintain-attention trials (bottom row), in the three experimental conditions and pooled across all conditions (columns).
 In each subplot there were no temporal spans where the difference between groups was found to be significantly non-zero with a false discovery threshold of 0.05.\label{pupil-across-groups}](figures/capd-pupil-deconv-group-by-space-attn.pdf)

 However, if instead we perform a within-subjects comparison of maintain- versus switch-attention trials, a difference between subject groups emerges.
-Specifically, for the listening difficulty group, there are significant differences in pupil response between maintain- versus switch-attention trials that span most or all of the trial timecourse in all three segregation cue conditions (Figure \ref{pupil-within-subjs}A-C) and also when all three conditions are pooled (Figure \ref{pupil-within-subjs}D), whereas the control group only shows a statistically reliable difference between maintain- and switch-attention trials during the return to baseline at the end of the trial, and only in the two more difficult (spatial / non-spatial) conditions or when conditions are pooled (Figure \ref{pupil-within-subjs}E-H).
+Specifically, for the listening difficulty group, there were significant differences in pupil response between maintain- versus switch-attention trials that span most or all of the trial timecourse in all three segregation cue conditions (Figure \ref{pupil-within-subjs}A-C) and also when all three conditions were pooled (Figure \ref{pupil-within-subjs}D), whereas the control group only showed a statistically reliable difference between maintain- and switch-attention trials during the return to baseline at the end of the trial, and only in the two more difficult (spatial / non-spatial) conditions or when conditions were pooled (Figure \ref{pupil-within-subjs}E-H).

 ![(Color online).
 Mean across subjects (±1 S.E.M.) deconvolved pupillary response (“effort”) for maintain- versus switch-attention trials in subjects with self-reported listening difficulty (top row) and control subjects (bottom row), in the three cue conditions (left 3 columns) and pooled across all conditions (rightmost column).
 Hatching indicates temporal spans where the curves in each subplot differ significantly.\label{pupil-within-subjs}](figures/capd-pupil-deconv-attn-by-space-group.pdf)